 Employee spotlight: Ivan Kovačić

-Ever since he was 4 years old, Ivan Kovačić, our Backend Software Engineer, knew he wanted to be involved with computers and technology.
-It’s this passion that eventually brought him to us, where his tenaciousness and good humor have become an indispensable part of the team.
+Ever since he was 4, Ivan Kovačić, our Backend Software Engineer, knew he wanted to be involved with computers and technology.
+It’s this passion that eventually brought him to us, while his tenaciousness and good humor made him an indispensable part of the team.

 Why did you join Barrage, and what has kept you here?